 If your colleague doesn’t fancy hitting the club, why not go out for a nice lunch somewhere nearby?
 It can be a great opportunity to get everyone together and to make the person leaving feel special without too much pressure to go for a rager.

 Why mess with a winning formula, ey?
-If there’s a place you’ve all been going as a team to Thursday, Friday or even Tuesday (if you’re that kind of office) drinks for basically forever, then why shake it up?
-If it ain’t broke, don’t fix it.
+If there’s a one place you’ve all been going as a team, then why shake it up?
+If it ain’t broke, don’t fix it!

 Step two: how to celebrate a retirement via heartfelt message in a tiny space allotted to you in the communal card?
 It’s actually not as tricky as it might seem.